 When contacted properly weight training can offer children various benefits.
-Training sessions for children should be supervised, censored and be free from competition.
+Training sessions for children should be supervised, censored, and free from competition.
 The session should only focus on offering the child benefits.
 If your child adheres to the guidelines proposed by NSCA and ACSM they may realize these benefits.

 - Strong bones

-- Protection the joints and muscles linked to other activities
+- Protection of the joints and muscles linked to other activities

 - Better cardiorespiratory function

 - Improved performance in sports and other exercises

 Apart from the suggestions offered by NSCA and ACSM, you should consider the following guidelines when considering weight training for your child.